Skip to Main Content

 To find resources discussing how secular psychotherapy would approach a specific issue, simply search the issue in the Powell Library Discovery catalog either as a Keyword or as a Subject.
 Like this:

->autism [Keyword is the default search so, although it can be, it is not necessary to use the metadata field code kw:]
+autism [Keyword is the default search so, although you can, it is not necessary to use the metadata field code kw:]

->"demon possession" [Use quotation marks to indicate a phrase]
+"demon possession" [Use quotation marks to indicate a phrase, with or without a field code]

 Biblical/Christian View

-Adding the terms "christianity" or a truncatd form of biblical, i.e. "bibl*" to any topic will retrieve records with a Christian or Biblical view of that topic.
+Adding the terms "christianity" or a truncated form of biblical, i.e. "bibl*" to any topic will retrieve records with a Christian or Biblical view of that topic.
 Like this:

 • The asterisk (*) is a truncation (to cut off) command used in the Discovery catalog to force the search engine to look for the root word and every variation thereafter.